nivi0304/VirtuoRead/README.md

 # Virtuo Read  Application REST API

-    A Virtuo Read that performs CRUD (Create, Read, Update, Delete) operations is a software application designed to efficiently manage the operations and data associated with a library.
+    This application perform CRUD operations (Create,Read,Update,Delete) operations is a software application designed to efficiently manage the operations and data associated with a library.

 ## Technology Stack